playfulprogramming/playfulprogramming/content/blog/how-computers-speak/index.md

 # This (code) Keeps Lifting me Higher {#introducing-c-code}

 As efficient as assembly code is, you may have noticed that it's not particularly readable.
 Further, for larger projects, it's not possible to manage a project of that scale without some abstractions that higher-level languages provide.
-This is where languages like C or Ruby come into play*.
+This is where languages like C or JavaScript come into play*.